Additivity and Double Coset formulae for the Motivic and \'Etale Becker-Gottlieb transfer: Applications of the Additivity (and Multiplicativity) of the transfer

-.2cm {\bf Proof of Corollary ~\ref{double.coset.4}}.
-First observe, in view of the observation that $k$ is in fact algebraically closed, $k$ contains a $\sqrt{-1}$. .1cm The statement in (i) is clear from Corollary ~\ref{double.coset.3}.
+\begin{proof} The reason for assuming that the group $\rmG$ is special, is so that one can do the Borel construction $\EG{\underset {\rmG} \times} \rmX$ on the Zariski site itself.
+A similar reason holds for assuming that $\rmH$ is also special. .1cm The statement in (i) is clear from Corollary ~\ref{double.coset.3}.
 Clearly one obtains a corresponding statement in \'etale cohomology as well.
-Next we will consider the statement in (ii).
-The statement in (i) along with its counterpart in \'etale cohomology, provide the isomorphisms: